 By Or from My Path in the World

 The Czech Republic’s capital city has slowly turned into one of Europe’s best city breaks.
 And it’s understandable why!
 The stunning architecture, delicious dishes, tons of history and… it is very affordable.

 Submitted by Nele from The Navigatio

-Compared to surrounding Central European capitals, Budapest is a super affordable option for budget-travellers.
-Prices of hotels and restaurants in the city centre are a bit higher but, in general, you can spend around €25-€50 per day.
-This should include a comfortable hotel room (or a hostel if you prefer!), all the meals of the day and one or two attractions.
+Compared to surrounding Central European capitals, Budapest is a super affordable option for budget travelers.
+The prices of hotels and restaurants in the city centre are a bit higher but, in general, you can spend around €25-€50 per day.
+This should include a comfortable hotel room (or a hostel if you prefer!), all the meals of the day, and one or two attractions.

 If you need to relax, you can always spend an afternoon in Gillert’s spa and enjoy a wonderful sunset view from Gillert’s hill.
 Oh, and definitely don’t forget to get a taste of Hungarian cuisine and their famous Tokaji wine by the riverside.